rockettheme/docs/Docs/wordpress/themes/fresco/demo_maintop.md

 Main Top Section
 -----

-Here's the widget breakdown for the Main Top section:
+Here is the widget breakdown for the Main Top section:

 * RokSprocket
 * Text